dusty-nv/jetson-inference/docs/webrtc-recognizer.md

    return self.results
 ```

-When modifying server-side code, remember to restart app.py for changes to take effect.
+When modifying server-side Python code, remember to restart app.py for changes to take effect.

 <p align="right">Next | <b><a href="aux-streaming.md">Camera Streaming and Multimedia</a></b>
 <br/>